GereonV/configs/install.md

     - Swap area for the swap partition: `mkswap /dev/...`
     - Anything you want for the root partition: eg. `mkfs.ext4 /dev/...` for EXT4
 1. **Optional:** Use [`reflector`](https://wiki.archlinux.org/title/Reflector) to fetch an optimized list of package mirror servers
-    - `/etc/pacman.d/mirrorlist` will be copied over by to the new installation by `pacstrap`
+    - `/etc/pacman.d/mirrorlist` will be copied over to the new installation by `pacstrap`
 1. Mount the filesystem of the new installation somewhere so `genfstab` can be used later on.\
    Example: